w3c/dpv/code/style-guide.md

     2. Is intended to be both machine and human readable.
     3. Should be in English (UK) unless representing a specific concept where no alternative is possible or suitable.
     4. For classes, should be in *PascalCase* (leading capital-case).
-    5. For properties, should be in *camelCase* (leading small-case), with a suitable prefix expressing application or association, e.g. hasX or isY or forZ
+    5. For properties, should be in *camelCase* (leading small-case), with a suitable prefix expressing application or association, e.g. 'hasX' or 'isY' or 'forZ'
     6. Use of 'and', 'or', or similar terms in labels is omitted from corresponding Term, e.g. 'X and Y' label has term as 'XY'
     7. Status should be one of: accepted, modified, changed, proposed, deprecated, sunset